Contiguous Swiss Pension Fund Benchmarks From 31.12.1984

 1999 to 31.12.2019

-The line graph below shows the emerging congruency of the Agathos Pension Fund Composite Index and all three risk-tier benchmark indices, in the form of trailing values for r-squared, calculated across 120 months.
+The line graph below shows the emerging congruency of the Agathos Pension Fund Composite Index and all three risk-tier benchmark indices, in the form of trailing values for r-squared, calculated across trails of 120 months.
 More than ever before do pension funds seem to replicate higher, rather than lower risk benchmarks.
 Congruency with the middle risk tier is at a record high (r-squared = 97.2%), while congruency with the upper risk tier is only moderately behind (95.9%).
-These high readings validate Agathos’ pioneering step to calculate contiguous benchmarks.
+The readings validate Agathos’ initiative to calculate contiguous benchmarks.

 The two scatter diagrams further down show 120 monthly rates of change since 31.12.2009 as well as details of the regression equations.